A novel class of functionals for perturbative algebraic quantum field theory: Introduction

-This paper is structured as follows: In Section \ref{Background} we recall some background on functional analysis, calculus on infinite-dimensional spaces and its applications in the functional formalism.
-We also give a (reasonably) self-contained summary of the microlocal techniques we use in this paper; in particular we summarize the properties of spaces with prescribed wavefront sets, which we feel are not well-known.
+This paper is structured as follows: In Section \ref{Background} we recall some background on functional analysis, i.e.\ calculus on infinite-dimensional spaces, and its applications in the functional formalism.
+We also give a (reasonably) self-contained summary of the microlocal techniques we use in this paper; in particular we summarize the topology and properties of spaces with prescribed wavefront sets, as we feel these topics are non-standard.
 In Section \ref{KoszulComplex}, we perform a detailed study of the Koszul complex of smooth multivector fields (without microlocal constraints), and show that it is a resolution of the algebra of on-shell functionals.
 As a consequence, we prove the time-slice axiom for multivector fields.
-In Section \ref{pathologicalfeatures}, we show that the Poisson bracket of microcausal functionals is in general not a smooth functional by giving an explicit counterexample.
+In Section \ref{pathologicalfeatures}, we show that a Poisson bracket of microcausal functionals is in general not a smooth functional by giving an explicit counterexample.
 In Section \ref{equicausal} we give the definition of equicausal multivector fields, and prove some basic properties.
 We also give some examples by showing that both local functionals and Wick polynomials are equicausal.
 In Section \ref{timeslice}, we prove the time-slice axiom for equicausal multivector fields.
-Finally, in Section \ref{algebraicstructsection} we show that the $\star$-product closes on equicausal functionals, implying that the Poisson bracket also closes, as it is the first order part of the $\star$-commutator.
+Finally, in Section \ref{algebraicstructsection} we show that the $\star$-product closes on equicausal functionals, implying in particular that the Poisson bracket also closes, as it is the first order part of the $\star$-commutator.
 We close in Section \ref{outlook} by considering alternatives to our definition, and indicate some future research directions.
 The appendices contain several technical proofs that we felt overburdened the main text.